parrt/msds692/notes/selenium.md

 [Solutions](https://github.com/parrt/msds692/tree/master/notes/code/selenium)

-**Exercise**: Write a program to login to slack's website (not the API) using selenium and get messages from a channel with messages, such as our MSAN `general` channel.
+**Exercise**: Write a program to login to slack's website (not the API) using selenium and get messages from a channel with messages, such as our MSDS `general` channel.
 Create a function `parse_slack` that returns list of tuples with (user,message) and then have your main code print the stuff out:

 ```python
 from login import login